osawa-naotaka/hanabijs/site/contents/posts/04-i-want-to-search-with-webgpu.md

 title: I Want to Search with WebGPU!
 author: producer
 date: 2025-03-04T00:00:00+09:00
-principalTag:
+tag:
     - techarticle
-associatedTags:
     - staticseek
 ---
-## WebGPU for Search, Who Knew This Was Possible
+### WebGPU for Search, Who Knew This Was Possible

 In our previous explorations, we successfully implemented fuzzy search for English with good performance.
 However, for Japanese text, the implementation using bigrams that permit insufficient n-gram matches resulted in an excessive number of false positives, making it seemingly ineffective.
 We need to consider alternative approaches.